 One sees the northern half of the city.
 It's a little more than 1000 meters down to the landing in the park Altamira.
 Launch easy, with lots of space in the soft Ichu grass.
 Even if overregional strong southeast wind prevails, in the high valley of Quito arises usually a moderate north wind in the afternoon (sometimes recognizable by the change of the takeoff and landing direction of the jumbo jets at the airport).
 This should be taken into account, when approaching the densely populated Quito from above.
 I never measured stronger winds than 25 km/h in the high valley though at normal wheather conditions.

 Three times we were up at the Pichincha, all three time not without some sort of rain.
 The first time we walked all the way up, the second time engineers who worked on the antennas gave us a ride, the third time we went with other parapilots of Quito that took some tandem passengers with them.
-The problem of the ascent is that the area below 4000 m is private property and pilots without extra authorization even when walking may not pass, depending solely on temporary digestion problems of the owner or the like.
+The problem of the ascent is that the area below 4000 m is private property and pilots without extra authorization even when walking may not pass.
 Another problem are the notorious assaults.
-We were unfortunately exempted from those, no adventures.
+We were fortunately exempted from those.
 Most of them occur in another area more to the south.
 Nevertheless even Jorgito a native was never completely calm.